Virginia Tech® home

 As a volunteer and a philanthropist, John Grado has given unselfishly of his time and his funds.
 For each of the last seven years, he has provided all materials and real estate for the construction of a Habitat for Humanity House.
 He is a major program supporter for the Marco Island Hospital.
 At Virginia Tech, he has provided several scholarships to student-athletes, and contributed to several other programs of the University.
 In his home department of Industrial and Systems Engineering, in addition to endowing several academic scholarships, in 1987 he established the John Grado Endowed Professorship, which has been held by Paul Torgersen, Marvin Agee, and John Casali.

-John Grado began his service role with Virginia Tech as a member of the College of Engineering's Advisory Board.
-He has since served on College's Committee of 100, the VT Foundation Board, and the Board of the VT Corporate Research Center.
-His longstanding service to Industrial and Systems Engineering includes leadership on its Advisory Board and active membership in its Academy of Distinguished Alumni.
+Grado began his service role with Virginia Tech as a member of the College of Engineering's advisory board.
+He has since served on college's Committee of 100, the Virginia Tech Foundation Board, and the Board of the Virginia Tech Corporate Research Center.
+His longstanding service to the department includes leadership on its advisory board and active membership in its Academy of Distinguished Alumni.